exakat/exakat-docs/Reference/Rules/Structures/SwitchToSwitch.rst

    }

    ?>

-Note that simple switch statement, which compare a variable to a literal are optimised in PHP 7.2 and more recent.
-This gives a nice performance boost, and keep code readable.

 See also `PHP 7.2's switch optimisations <https://derickrethans.nl/php7.2-switch.html>`_ and `Is Your Code Readable By Humans?
 Cognitive Complexity Tells You <https://www.tomasvotruba.cz/blog/2018/05/21/is-your-code-readable-by-humans-cognitive-complexity-tells-you/>`_.